mocdaniel/k8s-primer/docs/workloads/deployments/scale.md

     Now that we know how to scale deployments, let's try it out!

-    1. Scale our `small-httpd` deployment up to 5 replicas using `kubectl scale`!
+    1. Scale our `podinfo` deployment up to 5 replicas using `kubectl scale`!

     2. Scale the same deployment down to 1 replica!